nodejs/wiki-archive/Node.js-release-guide.md

 ## Build release artefacts

-### Build the binary package manually from an OSX machine
+### Build the binary package manually from a local OSX machine

+The OSX binary package cannot be built automatically from the CI platform because at some point the binary and package signature processes will need to display a prompt to confirm the usage of the signature key and to ask for a passphrase, and there's an issue that makes the build process stalls when that happens on our OSX Jenkins agent.

 #### Download the certificates and keys needed to sign the pkg file